Valerie Tryon: Repertoire

 Tryon's repertoire is large, ranging from Bach and Scarlatti to contemporary composers; it also includes more than sixty concertos and a significant amount of chamber music.
 Among modern British composers, both Alun Hoddinott and John McCabe have dedicated works to her, and she has been active in promoting such Canadian composers as Srul Irving Glick, Murray Adaskin, Milton Barnes and Claude Champagne.

 She is well known for her interpretations of the romantics; when the BBC launched its Radio Enterprises record label, some years ago, Tryon's performance of Rachmaninov's 'Etudes Tableaux', op.
 39, was the first classical disc to be released.

 More recently she has recorded the complete Ballades and Scherzos of Chopin for the CBC's "Musica Viva" label, a disc which Harold Schonberg of the New York Times described as "the best Chopin recording of the past decade."

-Likewise, her ongoing series of the complete piano music of Claude Debussy, represents a special passion: she has twice performed this repertoire in a demanding cycle of five successive recitals.

 Tryon now broadcasts frequently for the BBC as well as for Canadian and American broadcasting networks.
 Her solo performances and appearances with the Rembrandt Trio have been recorded on the Omnibus, Pye, Argo, Lyrita, Educo and CBC labels.
 Currently, Tryon is involved with several other world-class pianists in recording the complete works of Franz Liszt for Naxos.

 In early 2009, Tryon was in London to record an all-Mozart disc with the LSO (for release on the APR label).
 The works recorded were the Piano Concerto in C minor, K.491 (cadenza by Godowsky), Piano Concerto in C major, K.503 (cadenza by Hummel), and the Concert Rondo in A major, K.386.

 Honours and awards

 Tryon was an early recipient of the Harriet Cohen Medal.
 In 1986 the Hungarian Minister of Culture awarded her the Ferenc Liszt Medal of Honour for "outstanding achievement" in the interpretation of Liszt's music.
 In 1987 she was elected a Fellow of the Royal Academy of Music, and in 1991 was granted an Honorary Licentiate Diploma (LWCM) from the Western Ontario Conservatory of Music (now Conservatory Canada).

 Tryon's recording Debussy Songs, performed with soprano Claudette LeBlanc, won a Canadian Juno Award for "best classical album" in 1994.
 Her album "The Joy of Piano" brought a second Juno nomination in the same category the following year.

 An honorary D. LITT was granted to Tryon in 2000 by McMaster University.

-She was appointed as a Member of the Order of Canada (CM) as per the Government House Announcement of 29 December 2017 (Canada Gazette of 6 January 2018) "For her internationally celebrated career as a pianist and for her contributions as an educator and builder of classical music culture."
+She was appointed a Member of the Order of Canada (CM) per the Government House Announcement of 29 December 2017 (Canada Gazette of 6 January 2018) "for her internationally celebrated career as a pianist and for her contributions as an educator and builder of classical music culture".